 Because of the potential harm electronic devices can have on our children’s eyes, we need to enforce breaks from their screens.
 Limit the amount of time your children spend playing games on devices.
 Teach them to hold the smartphone up at eye level and approximately 16 inches away from their face.
 By holding the smartphones in their lap, they will be holding the screen too close to their eyes and they will be straining their neck.

 Chinese doctors in Guangzhou did a study to assess the effects of the pads and tablets on young children’s eyesight.
-The study was conducted on children from grades one and seven for one year.
+The study was conducted on children in preschool.
 They found an increase in cases of myopia during that time from a range of possible causes.
 However, when compared to earlier studies on myopia in Chinese children, it’s clear that there are significantly more cases today than there were 10 years ago.
 This is likely attributed to the increase in screen time and near work children engage in.